Audio-WestlakeU/UMA-ASR/README.md

 ## Get started
 1. The proposed method is implemented using [ESPnet2](https://github.com/espnet/espnet).
 So please make sure you have [installed ESPnet](https://espnet.github.io/espnet/installation.html#) successfully.
-2. Clone the UMA-ASR codes by:
+2. Roll back [espnet](https://github.com/espnet/espnet/tree/v.202304) to the specified version as follows：
     ```
+    git checkout v.202304
+    ```
+3. Clone the UMA-ASR codes by:
+   ```
    git clone https://github.com/Audio-WestlakeU/UMA-ASR
    ```
-3. Copy the configurations of the recipes in the [egs2](https://github.com/Audio-WestlakeU/UMA-ASR/tree/main/egs2) folder to the corresponding directory in "espnet/egs2/".
+4. Copy the configurations of the recipes in the [egs2](https://github.com/Audio-WestlakeU/UMA-ASR/tree/main/egs2) folder to the corresponding directory in "espnet/egs2/".
 At present, experiments have only been conducted on AISHELL-1, AISHELL-2, HKUST dataset.
 If you want to experiment on other Chinese datasets, you can refer to these configurations.
-4. Copy the files in the [espnet2](https://github.com/Audio-WestlakeU/UMA-ASR/tree/main/espnet2) folder to the corresponding folder in "espnet/espnet2", and check that the comment path in the file header matches your path.
+5. Copy the files in the [espnet2](https://github.com/Audio-WestlakeU/UMA-ASR/tree/main/espnet2) folder to the corresponding folder in "espnet/espnet2", and check that the comment path in the file header matches your path.
-5. To experiment, follow the [ESPnet's steps](https://espnet.github.io/espnet/espnet2_tutorial.html#recipes-using-espnet2).
+6. To experiment, follow the [ESPnet's steps](https://espnet.github.io/espnet/espnet2_tutorial.html#recipes-using-espnet2).
 You can implement UMA method by simply changing **run.sh** from the command line to our **run_unimodal.sh**.
 For example:
     ```
     ./run_unimodal.sh --stage 10 --stop_stage 13
     ```